timothythorn/rmghc-workshop-19/README.md

 ## Set up your git repository

-Clone this repository
+Fork this repository so you have your own copy

-Create a new repository in your GitHub account

-Push your repository to GitHub
+Clone your new repository

 ## Edit files two ways